 - Supporting students with challenging behavior

 Step 2.
-Pass the Praxis II ESL Exam
+Pass the Appropriate Praxis Exams

 Step 3.
 Complete Your Teaching Requirements and Electronic Portfolio

-After you have passed the Praxis II ESL content exam, you need to get extensive supervised teaching experience.
+After you have passed the Praxis II content exam, you need to get extensive supervised teaching experience.
 New Hampshire requires a minimum of 360 documented hours.

-Since your certification is for K-12, you need to spend at least 10 hours working with each of these types of students to ensure that you are qualified to teach ESOL at every grade level:
+Since your ESL certification is for K-12, you need to spend at least 10 hours working with each of these types of students to ensure that you are qualified to teach ESOL at every grade level:

 For your ESOL minor, you will complete five semesters of clinical experiences.
 You will take one course that involves 30 hours of participating in a classroom.
 Then, you will take a course on Inclusion, Equity and Diversity.
 This is followed by supervised student teaching.